XadillaX/alinode-docker/README.md

-# alinode-docker
+# AliNode Docker

-Dockfile for alinode.
+Dockerfile for alinode.